vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ---
 ## Set a tablet in Kiosk mode

-You can just open a browser and go to the Home Assistant dashboard url and have this as dashboard.
+To show a dashboard on a tablet, you can open a browser and go to the Home Assistant dashboard url and have this as dashboard.
 The downside is that you lose a lot of space on your screen to the OS- and browser controls.
 Better is to show only the content of the page in fullscreen.

 ### Fullscreen browser

-Browser does also support kiosk mode by them self.
+Browsers does also support kiosk mode by them self.
 From a single website, you can create a (Progressive Web) App from every website which hides the browser menus and url.

 In Chrome, open the page you want to convert to a single app.